Vondent/titanic-ml/README.md

 - Gradient Boosting Classifier
 - Voting Classifier

-With the usage of these classifiers and binary predictive modelling,
+With the usage of these classifiers and binary predictive modelling, I have applied Data Wrangling/Mutation to discover an accurate model which can accurately predict whether a person has survived the sinking of the titanic.
+<b><i>score = 0.78468</i>